How to Waterproof Your Awning

 Window cleaning products are located on the windowsill - spray guns, rubber gloves, a sponge and rags

 Finally, go over your initial work to fill in any small holes or gaps.
-It’s important that you cover any spots that could potentially allow water to seep through.
-If you fail to do so, your “waterproof” awning will have some holes in it’s armor (no pun intended).
+It's important that you cover any spots that could potentially allow water to seep through.
+If you fail to do so, your “waterproof” awning will have some holes in its armor.
 Allow the final coat to dry for 4 hours.
-Afterwards you can use your garden hose to run water across the canvas to make sure that you have created a nice seal!
-Finally, wait for the rain to come with a proud grin on your face!
+Afterwards you can use your garden hose to run water across the canvas to make sure that you have created a nice seal.
+Finally, wait for the rain to come with a proud grin on your face.

-Are you a DIY/Arts & Crafts Enthusiast?
-Be sure to check out this beautiful DIY Herb Pallet Garden!
-This pallet garden is a great way to consolidate your garden into one neat area and help save the environment while you’re at it!
+Are you a DIY/arts and crafts enthusiast?
+Be sure to check out this DIY Herb Pallet Garden.
+This pallet garden is a great way to consolidate your garden into one neat area and help save the environment while you're at it.

-3. How to Refinish a Wood Deck & Restore Its Original Beauty
+- How to Refinish a Wood Deck and Restore Its Original Beauty